xn0px90/shebango/README.md

 # SheBanGo

 System administrator will write shell scripts to accomplish a certain task.
-Many times we encounter scripting languages have limited capabilities.
+Many times you will encounter scripting languages have limited capabilities.
 For example establishing secure transport layer or upload files to a remote location securely and efficiently.
 Using Go to replace shell scripts can be achieved quickly.